spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/support/support-global-groups/groups/ginkgo/index.html.md

 ## Ginkgo workflows and processes

+### Daily status updates

+It's encouraged to post a meaningful status update at the start of your work day as a reply to the Support Team Bot message.
+Doing ticket work is the assumed default, so any mention of it should be specific and deliberate.

+A meaningful status update covers:
+- Anything that stands out (unusual tickets, complex Docs MRs, specific Training modules, etc.) – let others know what you plan on doing _other than_ ticket work that day
+- Blockers: Think of anything that may pull you away from following through with your plans for the day

+The status update is meant to promote collaboration.
+Letting others know what you'll be doing gives them an opportunity to reach out.
+If you're having a hard time with something, this is a great opportunity to let others know early so they can offer help.

+**Beware of comparison creep:** Doing "just" ticket work is the main part of our job.
+Many days will be "only" doing ticket work.
+Don't feel the need to write a meaningful update everyday – if you still want to post out of a sense of belonging, a waving emoji is a perfectly fine status update to signal normal availability and a "boring" ticket work day ahead.

 ### Breach notifications bot

 We have an automation in place: The Support Team Bot posts a message in our Slack channel if a ticket in our FRT queue is set to breach within the next two hours.
 Combined with having set up [Slack notifications for the channel](#slack-notifications), this is a powerful tool to help avoiding breaches and having ease of mind about the queue without constant manual checking.